Skip to main content

 TTL (time to live)

 When you create a file, you set how long it remains valid (ttlHours).
-If omitted, the group default is used (12 hours for LISTING_IMAGES).
+If omitted, the group default is used (12 hours).
 Allowed range: 1 to 720 hours.
+In the DataDoe app upload form, common presets are 1 hour, 12 hours, 24 hours, 7 days, and 30 days.

 Start any Action that references a file before it expires.
 Validation rejects expired files.